 Seabird Mitigation Specifications for Demersal Longline Fishing

-To minimise incidental interactions with seabirds in demersal longlines, demersal longline vessels shall:
+To minimise incidental interactions with seabirds in demersal longlines, all demersal longline vessels shall:

-Prohibit discharge of any biological material during shooting and hauling, where possible, to avoid attracting seabirds to the vessel, and
+prohibit discharge of any biological material during shooting and hauling, where possible, to avoid attracting seabirds to the vessel; and

-Either:
+where it is necessary to discharge biological waste due to operational safety concerns, ensure that a minimum of two hours occurs between any discharge of batched waste and that the batched waste is discharged rapidly on the opposite side of the vessel to the hauling bay; and

+remove all hooks from any biological waste before it is discharged.

-Implement the combined use of the following measures:
+Demersal longline vessels shall implement the combined use of the following three measures simultaneously to have the greatest chance of effectively mitigating seabird bycatch:

-a line weighting regime, as specified in paragraph 6.
+a line weighting regime, as specified in paragraph 9.
 Noting the objective of this measure is to maximise hook sink rates close to vessel sterns to reduce the availability of baits to seabirds;